 Government Documents and Federal Collections

 The law library is a congressionally designated selective depository for U.S. Government documents and receives books and materials published by the federal government.
 Federal documents in paper are located on levels two and three.
-Patrons needing to access materials on level three should ask for assistance at one of the service desks since level three is not open to the public.
+Patrons needing to access to these materials should ask for assistance at one of the service desks since levels two and three are not open to the public.

 The documents collection is designed to serve the needs of the greater community and public access is guaranteed by Title 44 of the United State Code.
 No I.D. is required to enter the building, however non-university users must present I.D. and apply for a library card if they wish to check out materials, regardless of format.